paveletto99/rust-microservices-sandbox/README.md

 $ kubectl get pods --context kind-<CLUSTER_NAME> -A
 ```
 >
->If you prefer, when you create a **kind Kubernetes Cluster** you can specify a separate **KUBECONFIG** configuration file for all of them.
+>If you prefer, when you create a **kind Kubernetes Cluster** you can specify a separate **KUBECONFIG** configuration file for all of them based on the cluster name.
->
->Export the specific path to the configuration file of the cluster you want interact with
 >

 ```bash